Monitoring and evidence

 The housing land availability report (HLA) monitors housing development according to the housing requirements in the Wiltshire Core Strategy (adopted January 2015).

 The HLA report monitors all dwelling completions and losses across Wiltshire, this includes new developments and the conversion of existing buildings.
 Gypsy, Traveller and Travelling Showpeople pitches are formally classified as dwelling completions, but are not included in the main body of this document.
 These completions are presented in a separate table within the document.

-Please note that the housing monitoring methodology has evolved and improved since it began.
+The housing monitoring methodology has evolved and improved since it began.
 In some cases this will affect direct comparisons with the information from previous years.
-To view the latest Housing Land Avaiability Reports please follow this link.Close
+The latest Housing Land Availability Reports can be downloaded below.

 The Infrastructure Delivery Plan (IDP) sets out the infrastructure requirements to support planned new development in Wiltshire.

 It is an evolving part of the evidence base for the Wiltshire Core Strategy and the Community Infrastructure Levy (CIL) Charging Schedule and Regulation 123 List.
 The Core Strategy will facilitate the delivery of infrastructure to achieve its vision for Wiltshire.
 Funds raised from CIL will contribute towards the funding of these infrastructure requirements.

 The National Planning Policy Framework (NPPF) requires the council to plan for and, where possible, help deliver the necessary infrastructure to support new development.

 Future growth (planned and 'windfall') will increase demand on local infrastructure and social facilities.
 Pressure on infrastructure will also come from:

 - a fluctuating but increasing military population, and